sirgwain/craig-stars/docs/development.md

 # Getting Started
 **Note**: The following instructions assume you have `make`, `go`, and `npm` installled.

 After cloning the repo, build `craig-stars` locally once.
 This will build the frontend and then the backend.
-The backend embeds the frontend resources into its binary to support a single binary deployment.

 ## Assets
 You will need art assets, and those can be downloaded from [https://craig-stars.net/images/images.zip](https://craig-stars.net/images/images.zip).
 Copy these images into the `frontend/static/images` folder.